Wednesday, May 6, 2026

 But wait!
 That Baker Lake 50k was so fun.
 Maybe I should do that again.
 And I still want to tour Central Asia.
 And a van tour of National Parks would be fun.
 And I still haven’t learned Spanish or German.
 And I DO have a book in me that needs to be written!

 What's a girl to do, but continue to strive, to seek the new, to be an adventurer, to keep on learning?
-I guess now I understand why my favorite song on the piano, when taking lessons as a kid, was a piece called Perpetual Motion.
+I guess it makes sense that my favorite thing to play on the piano when I was a kid, was a piece called Perpetual Motion.

 Friday, November 10, 2023